 We don't have a huge slate but it's all good stuff.
 We've been in for the long haul and made films which have clearly targeted audiences and an innovative and individual approach to both production and distribution.

-The company is operated by Haydn Keenan and Gai Steele.
+The company is operated today by Haydn Keenan and Gai Steele.
 "We work the left field" said Keenan, "the middle of the road is highly oversupplied.
 Whether in production or distribution we've had success thinking laterally."

-It's not front page stuff, but it's a demonstrated commitment to Australian cinema and the need for independent voices to be heard.
+Our story is not front page stuff, but it's a demonstrated commitment to Australian cinema and the need for independent voices to be heard.
 A mature film culture has room for a broad range of production, from servicing international films to provincial production.
 The fact that Smart St is still here indicates that maturation is happening.

 There is debate at the moment around the idea that the recent local flops indicate that Australians don't want to see Australian films.
-This argument is akin to the comedian blaming the audience for not laughing at the jokes.
-The success of Kenny, The Castle, Two Hands, and Wogboys proves otherwise.
+This argument is akin to the comedian blaming the audience for not laughing at his jokes.
+The success of Wolf Creek, The Sapphires, Australia and Animal Kingdom proves this to be simply untrue.
 They were all in touch with their audience.
-Make them Australian, make them good.
+We say, "Make them Australian, make them good".

 We've always taken inspiration from Gomez Adams' business philosophy: As Morticia said, "Gomez, you're the one man I know who can take a failing company and run it into the ground in six months".

 In this regard we are deficient and here we are forty seven years old.